Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 ### Testing Framework in Django

-The Author utilised the testing framework built into Django for the project, which offers comprehensive support for unit testing.
+The author utilised the testing framework built into Django for the project, which offers comprehensive support for unit testing.
 Although the framework also includes functionality for integration and functional testing, only unit testing was employed in this case.